JohnSnowLabs/nlu/docs/en/install.md

 Use any of the databricks auth flows to enable the `johnsnowlabs` library to automatically install
 all open source and licensed features into a Databricks cluster.
-You additionally must use one of the [John Snow Labs License Authorization Flows](TODO) to give access to your John Snow Labs license,
-which will be installed to your Databricks cluster.
+You additionally must use one of the [John Snow Labs License Authorization Flows](TODO) to give access to your John Snow Labs license,which will be installed to your Databricks cluster.
-A John Snow Labs Home directory is constructed in the distributed Databricks File System`/dbfs/johnsnowlabs` which has all Jars, Wheels and License Information to run
-all features in a Databricks cluster.
+A John Snow Labs Home directory is constructed in the distributed Databricks File System`/dbfs/johnsnowlabs` which has all Jars, Wheels and License Information to run all features in a Databricks cluster.
+**Only Licensed Libraries and Spark NLP** will be installed to your cluster, without the

 | Databricks Auth Flow Method | Description                                                                                                                                                                                                                    | Python `jsl.install()` usage                                                                                                        |
 |-----------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|